cosmos/cosmos-sdk/examples/simpleGov/README.md

 ### Requirements

-We will start by writting down our module's requirements.
+We will start by writting down your module's requirements.
 We are designing a simple governance module, in which we want:

 - Simple text proposals, that any coin holder can submit.
 - Proposals must be submitted with a deposit in Atoms.
 If the deposit is superior to a predefined value called `MinDeposit`, the proposal enters the voting period.
 Otherwise it is rejected.